My annually updated story about the state of Christmas shopping

 Accidental Amazon Purchases

-Last year and this year, most of my shopping has been online, with only a few trips to specialty shops.
-I am trying to stay out of crowded places.
+These days, most of my shopping has been online, with only a few trips to specialty shops.
+I am still trying to stay out of crowded places.
 We are getting good at purchasing things online – and now not just from Amazon.
 So many retailers have been catching up and that’s a good thing.
-Here is a link to a Christmas Shopping Ideas Post

 Catalogue and Land Line Hospital Shopping